 Welcome to my home page where you will find information on what is happening at HCS in the area of technology.
 I can usually be found in the lab between 7:30 and 3:30 each week Tuesday through Friday if you need to talk to me or you can contact me via the email link.

-One of my favorite websites for technology in the classroom is classroom.synonym.com and not long ago I ran across an article that sums up exactly why we provide computer education as part of the curriculum at Holy Childhood.
+Not long ago, on a technology classroom website, I ran across an article that sums up exactly why we provide computer education as part of the curriculum at Holy Childhood.

 The Importance of Computer Technology in an Elementary School